AGCCS/AGCCS-CTRL22/README.md

 ## Acknowledgements

 The Wikipedia articles on the [SAE 1772](https://de.wikipedia.org/wiki/SAE_J1772nd), the [IEC 62196](https://de.wikipedia.org/wiki/IEC_62196)  and the [IEC 62196 Type 2](https://de.wikipedia.org/wiki/IEC_62196_Typ_2) standards provide an excellent entry point to learn about EV charging technology and we would like to thank the respective authors for their effort.
 Regarding the electrical engineeering aspects of this project, we hereby acknowledge the projects [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/), which make their circuitry available for us to inspect and re-use.
 Starting from scratch would have been so much more tedious.
 On a more general scale, we appreciate the fact that nowerdays relevent software tools are made freely available, such as the [KiCad EDA](https://kicad.org) , the [Espressif SDKs](https://github.com/espressif), and the [GCC](https://gcc.gnu.org/)-based XTENSA and AVR toolchains, naming only the ones most crucial for our project.

 ## Copyright/License

 All software compents in this project are _"Copyright by the Authors"_ and have been developed independently and from scratch.
 We provide them as _"Open Source"_ under terms of the MIT License, the Apache License, and/or the GPL, as indicated in the respective code headers.
 In particular, you are invited to re-cycle whatever you find useful in whatever project you are after.
-In the case you feel that you gained a relevant benefit, we would appreciate an acknowledgement, e.g., by linking to our GitHub repository.
-Regarding the hardware circuitry, our work in relevant aspects is a derivative of [SmartEVSE](https://www.smartevse.nl/) distributed as _"Open Source"_ via [GitHub](https://github.com/SmartEVSE) with no specific license stated, and we pass on our contribution to the circuitry likewise.
+In the case you feel that you gained a relevant benefit from our work, we would appreciate an acknowledgement, e.g., by linking to our GitHub repository.
+Regarding the hardware circuitry, our work in relevant aspects is a derivative of [SmartEVSE](https://www.smartevse.nl/) distributed as _"Open Source"_ via [GitHub](https://github.com/SmartEVSE) with no specific license stated, and we pass on our contributions to the circuitry likewise.